EU AI Act: Frequently Asked Questions Answered

 14. What Are GPAI Obligations?

-All GPAI model providers must:
+Every GPAI model provider must:

 - Draw up and keep up-to-date technical documentation (Article 53(1)(a) and Annex XI)